How to Finance a New Business in Greensboro/Guilford County

 A good small business class should have an experienced and knowledgeable teacher.
 After all, you don’t want to show up to a class only to realize that the instructor doesn’t have any real-world experience running a business.

 Before you sign up for a course, read over the bios of featured speakers and educators for the class.
-You might also want to look them up online to learn more about their accomplishments, past business seminars they’ve spoken at, and their experience with the subject matter they’re teaching.
+You might also want to look them up online to learn more about their accomplishments, grants they’ve received, past business seminars they’ve spoken at, and their experience with the subject matter they’re teaching.
 If you can find online reviews for past versions of the class that mention the instructor’s quality, checking them can be useful for deciding if the class is worth your time and money.

 3. Opportunities to Network With Other Business Owners in Your Area or Industry